pen-lang/pen/doc/src/guides/building-an-executable.md

 In this example, the `main.pen` file contains a program that outputs a text, "Hello, world!" in a terminal.
 And the `pen.json` configuration file defines a package type of `application` and its dependencies.
 Here, it has only a dependency of the `Os` [system package](/references/language/packages.md#system-packages).

-## Building a package and generating an executable
+## Building a package into an executable

 To build the package, you run a `pen build` command in the package's directory.